syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 {% endhighlight %}
 {% endtabs %}

-## How to check whether currentcell is in editing mode
+## How to check whether current cell is in editing mode

-You can check whether currentcell is in editing or not from the `SfDataGrid.isCurrentCellInEditing`.
+You can check whether current cell is in editing or not from the `SfDataGrid.isCurrentCellInEditing`.
 If current cell is in edit mode it will return true else return false.

 {% tabs %}
 {% highlight dart %}